LJC Before Hi Fi

 Climbing the HiFi hill

-In 2005 out went everything in the giant leap to the system as it looks today, the three-legged Avid Volvere Sequel
+2008 :Retirement!
+Out went everything in the giant leap to the system of today, out went the money-pit LP12, in came the three-legged Avid Volvere Sequel

 AvidNewFinal1600-1100